DomFord/personal-website/content/post/games-of-the-decade/index.md

 I’ll never forget the day I spent eight straight hours rebuilding from scratch my city’s railways.
 I wanted to make more efficient rail transport routes around the city as well as splitting passenger rail from freight rail, and intracity rail from intercity rail.
 It turned out to be a bigger task than I had anticipated, but I barely noticed the hours go by as I tuned each junction and corner to my liking.

-*Cities: Skylines* is easily the pinnacle of the citybuilder, citysim genre, having dethroned *Sim City*.
+*Cities: Skylines* is easily the pinnacle of the city-builder, citysim genre, having dethroned *Sim City*.
 It has its issues, for sure.
 The lack of mixed-use zoning and the overreliance on car-based travel are disappointing in particular.
 But, working around that—and with the help of a few (hundred) mods—*Cities* offers an unparalleled canvas for painting a city.

 Moments of intense concentration, placing things *just* right, are interspersed with blissful periods of sitting back and just watching the city work.
 Immensely satisfying, gratifyingly creative and endlessly mesmerising, *Cities* has spent half the decade as one of my most successful tools for relaxation.

+## *Dark Souls III*

+### FromSoftware, 2016

+A magnificent sendoff for the *Dark Souls* series.
+While not quite as tight and resonant as the first, *Dark Souls III* makes up for it in even tighter combat mechanics—the best combat system of any game of this kind, ever—and stunning environments.
+From Irithyll of the Boreal Valley to The Ringed City, the third instalment of the series has some of the most memorable locations.

+The game’s boss fights are incredibly well made, too.
+While the usual onslaught can be found, other bosses like the Dancer of the Boreal Valley and High Lord Wolnir show a willingness to slow things down or try something different.

+*Dark Souls III* doesn’t quite capture the magic of the first game, but it does take everything great about *Dark Souls* and *Dark Souls II* (FromSoftware, 2014) and turn it into the most polished experience of the three while retaining the enigmatic, immersive worldbuilding.